moveit/moveit_ci/README.md

 - There are essentially two options two specify the underlying ROS docker container to use:
   1. Using the two variables `ROS_DISTRO` and `ROS_REPO`, which automagically choose a suitable [MoveIt docker image](https://hub.docker.com/r/moveit/moveit/tags).
-     - `ROS_DISTRO`: (required) determines which version of ROS to use, i.e. crystal, dashing, ...
+     - `ROS_DISTRO`: (required) determines which version of ROS to use, i.e. eloquent, foxy, ...
      - `ROS_REPO`: (default: ros) determines which ROS package repository to use, either the regular release repo or, specifying `ros-shadow-fixed`, the [shadow prerelease repo](http://wiki.ros.org/ShadowRepository).
-  2. Directly specifying `DOCKER_IMAGE`, e.g. `DOCKER_IMAGE=moveit/moveit2:crystal-ci`.
+  2. Directly specifying `DOCKER_IMAGE`, e.g. `DOCKER_IMAGE=moveit/moveit2:eloquent-ci`.
 The docker image may define a `ROS_UNDERLAY` to build the catkin workspace against.
 By default, this is the root ROS folder in /opt/ros.
 - `BEFORE_DOCKER_SCRIPT`: (default: none): Used to specify shell commands or scripts that run before starting the docker container.
 This is similar to Travis' ``before_script`` section, but the variable allows to dynamically switch scripts within the testing matrix.
 - `BEFORE_SCRIPT`: (default: none): Used to specify shell commands or scripts that run in docker, just after setting up the ROS workspace and before actually starting the build processes.
 In contrast to BEFORE_DOCKER_SCRIPT, this script runs in the context of the docker container.
 - `UPSTREAM_WORKSPACE` (default: debian): Configure additional packages for your ROS workspace.